BB’S!!!! Guys, guys, GUYSSSS! I’ve missed ya. I have! I’m getting giddy just starting this article. Okey dokey enough about you, lets get to fadding.

 I’ve been walking the streets in my newly confident skin and freshly trimmed hair for over a month now.
 I’ve been to weddings (#landjwedtoday if you want serious love envy), conferences, family events, towns in the middle of rural Massachusetts and I haven’t felt out of place once.

-Not to mention I have a tonnnn of fun playing with hyper feminine outfits and super duper masculine outfits.
-The world is my gendered oyster!
+Not to mention, I have a tonnnn of fun playing with hyper feminine outfits and super masculine outfits.
+The world is my fluid oyster!

 Dare I say that my skin has even cleared up.
 MAGIC?!
 I think so.